euanrussano/academic-kickstart/content/post/intro_prob/index.md

 Though in this article we talked mostly about equally likely events, that's not always the case.
 In face, this is just one specific case among all possible **probability functions**.
 But we will see more about that

-# Further reading
+## Further reading

-The following literature provides informatio dive deeper into this topic.
+The following literature provides information to dive deeper into this topic.

 [Machine Learning - A Probabilistic Perspective](https://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020)